 Westworld was made on a surprisingly low $1.25 million, yet looks ten times that.
 Cost cutting was achieved through shooting on standing Western sets on the MGM backlot and the use of simple optical tricks such as cut-action shots to substitute actors faces and mechanical mockups as technicians pass in front of the camera.

 Michael Crichtons subsequent films as director were the medical conspiracy thriller Coma (1978); the non-genre The Great Train Robbery (1979) about a Victorian heist; Looker (1981) about virtual models; Runaway (1984) about a police squad dealing with amok robots; and the courtroom thriller Physical Evidence (1989).
 The latter was a flop and Crichton retired from directing and returned to writing novels.
 In the 1990s, Steven Spielberg gave a huge second wind to Michael Crichtons career all over again with the runaway success of Jurassic Park (1993), adapted from Crichtons 1990 novel about genetically-reengineered dinosaurs.
 Crichton became a best-selling novelist again and all of his novels were snapped up as film properties.
-There were numerous other adaptations of his books: Rising Sun (1993), a thriller from Crichtons alarmingly racist novel about Japanese business practice; Disclosure (1994), a thriller about workplace sexual harassment; Congo (1995), a modern lost world quest; Twister (1996) from a Crichton original screenplay about tornado chasers; The Lost World: Jurassic Park (1997); Sphere (1998) about the investigation of a crashed UFO underwater; The 13th Warrior (1999) from Crichtons novel Eaters of the Dead (1976), a retelling of the legend of Beowulf with Neanderthals; Timeline (2003) based on Crichtons novel about time travel; and the tv mini-series remake of The Andromeda Strain (2008).
+There were numerous other adaptations of his books: Rising Sun (1993), a thriller from Crichtons alarmingly racist novel about Japanese business practice; Disclosure (1994), a thriller about workplace sexual harassment; Congo (1995), a modern lost world quest; Twister (1996) from a Crichton original screenplay about tornado chasers; The Lost World: Jurassic Park (1997); Sphere (1998) about the investigation of a crashed UFO underwater; The 13th Warrior (1999) from Crichtons novel Eaters of the Dead (1976), a retelling of the legend of Beowulf with Neanderthals; Timeline (2003) based on Crichtons novel about time travel; the tv mini-series remake of The Andromeda Strain (2008); and the tv mini-series remake of Westworld (2016 ).
 Crichton also created the hit tv medical drama ER (1996-2009).